lukejacksonn/Lorem/README.md

 Loremjs
 =========

 A jQuery plugin that generates random 'lorem ipsum' snippets on the fly.
 When designing/developing web interfaces you sometimes need to model content you don't have, usually called filler.
-Standard practice for filler text is to copy snippets of the of an altered Latin passage written by Marcus Tullius Cicero (a roman philosophor) into your code like so..
+Standard practice for filler text is to copy snippets of the of an altered Latin passage written by Marcus Tullius Cicero (a Roman philosopher) into your code like so..

 ```html
 <div>